MinishLab/semhash/README.md

 </div>

-SemHash is a lightweight library for semantic deduplication, outlier filtering, and representative sample selection.
-It's fully multimodal: text works out-of-the-box with fast [Model2Vec](https://github.com/MinishLab/model2vec) embeddings, and you can bring your own encoders for images, audio, or custom models.
+SemHash is a lightweight, multimodal library for semantic deduplication, outlier filtering, and representative sample selection.
+Text works out of the box with fast [Model2Vec](https://github.com/MinishLab/model2vec) embeddings, and images, audio, and other modalities are supported with custom encoders.

 SemHash supports both single-dataset operations (clean a training set) and cross-dataset operations (deduplicate test against train).
 It works with simple lists and complex multi-column datasets, and includes inspection tools to help you understand and refine results.
 All operations use [Vicinity](https://github.com/MinishLab/vicinity) for efficient similarity search.